ember-learn/ember-blog/source/2019-12-06-the-ember-times-issue-127.md

 Be kind,

-Chris Ng, Isaac Lee, Jessica Jordan, Jared Galanis the crowd and the Learning Team
+Chris Ng, Isaac Lee, Jessica Jordan, Robert Wagner, Jared Galanis the crowd and the Learning Team